systematic-magic/AgingPubMed/editorials_pdf.rst

 10.4.
 Check that "Email:" is followed by hyperlinked email address (only one email is allowed in PDF regardless of the number of emails for the corresponding author in HTML).

 10.5.
 Check that email address is formatted in blue, underlined, italic font.

+10.6.
+Check that there are no punctuation marks at the end of email line.

 .. image:: /_static/email.png